Lesson Plan - Get It!

 If you take a look at the graph again, you will see that it is split into 4 sections.
 Each of these sections is called a quadrant.
 We will talk more about quadrants in the next lesson in our Coordinate Plan series, found in the right-hand sidebar under Related Lessons.

 You can plot points on a coordinate plane in one of the quadrants by using an ordered pair.
 An ordered pair is in the form of (x-value, y-value) and helps you map where a point should go.

 Let's take a look at this Coordinate Plane and Plotting Points video by Mathodman to see examples of the terms we've noted thus far:

-Once you have finished the video, find a parent or teacher and summarize how you plot points on the coordinate plane.
+Once you have finished the video, summarize in your own words how you plot points on the coordinate plane.
 Once you have done this, you may go ahead to the Got It? section for a little practice.